aradi/errorfx/README.rst

     end if

-As the "manual" error handling is somewhat error prone (you may forget to deactivate or deallocate), ErroFx offers you the possibility to handle the error via a dedicated (internal or external) subroutine.
+As the "manual" error handling is somewhat error prone (you may forget to deactivate or deallocate), ErrorFx offers you the possibility to handle the error via a dedicated (internal or external) subroutine.
 The library will first deactivate the error, then call the error handling routine and finally deallocate the error [`<examples/catch.f90>`_]::